-When you're traveling with family in the car, at some point you're going to be faced with cleaning up a spill.
-If you're lucky, the spill will be harmless, like water, or maybe even pleasantly aromatic, like peppermint tea.
-But let's get real: The majority of us have had to deal with spilt milk from leaky sippy cups that have rolled under the car's seats, only to be found when the nuclear stench assaults our senses.
+CARS.COM — Kids and messes go hand in hand, especially in the car.
+Add in a road trip, and you're likely to have miles of messes.
+If you're lucky, the mess will be harmless, like water, or something that doesn't stink, like peppermint tea.
+But let's get real: Most of us have had to deal with spilt milk from leaky sippy cups that have rolled under the car seat, only to be found when the nuclear stench assaults our senses.
 Or the worst of all: the aftereffects of carsick children or leaky diapers.
 Many of us have even managed to get gasoline in our vehicles when filing up the gas tank or transporting a can of gasoline.

-Start with Protective Surfaces: Generally speaking, leather or vinyl seating surfaces will be easier to clean than fabric.
 However, several automakers offer a stain- and odor-resistant material in some of their cars.
-GM, for example, uses interior coatings to protect cabin materials from sun, sweat, sunscreen, bug repellant and more.
-Engineers conduct durability experiments on the surface coatings, some of which involve applying perspiration to the seats for hours (a synthetic simulant, not real sweat, phew!) to see how surfaces hold up.
+GM, for example, uses interior spray coatings to protect the seats and cabin materials from sun, sweat, sunscreen, bug repellent and more.
+Engineers conduct durability experiments on the seat and surface coatings, some of which involve applying perspiration to the seats for hours (a synthetic stimulant, not real sweat, phew!) to see how surfaces hold up.
 Sweat is just the beginning.
 GM spills "everything from sewing-machine oil to petroleum jelly," said Doug Pickett, GM engineering group manager.
 "We do coffee, ketchup, blue-ink pen, regular soy sauce, chocolate milk, red Kool-Aid and black marker."

-Act Fast: If someone in your car spills, clean up as much as possible off the car's seats and floor as soon as possible.
+Act Fast: If someone in your car makes a mess, clean up as much as possible off the car's seats and floor as soon as possible.
 Doing so helps keep stains from setting and becoming more difficult to remove.
-Scoop up any, um, chunks, and soak up any puddles with paper towels.
+Scoop up any, um, chunks or loose dirt, and soak up any puddles with paper towels.
 Dealing with odorous liquids like gasoline quickly helps keep them from soaking in and becoming more difficult to remove.

-Scrape it Up: If you've found your noxious fume culprit and it's had time to dry and harden, try to scrape up any residual particulates first.
-Gather plenty of fresh towels, wet the area with hot water and soak up smelly aftereffects with the towels.
+Scrape It Up: If you've found your noxious fume culprit and it's had time to dry and harden, try to scrape up any residual particulates first.
+Gather plenty of fresh towels, wet the area with hot water and soak up smelly after effects with the towels.
 Rinse and repeat.
 A soft-bristled brush and a bottle of spray cleaner that's designed for car upholstery may make it easier to remove stubborn messes and dirt from your vehicle's soft surfaces.
 For large messes, you may want to use a wet/dry vacuum cleaner once you've loosened the debris.

-Buy Stock in Baking Soda: Cover every possible affected surface with a thick layer of baking soda.
+Stock Up on Baking Soda: Cover every possible affected surface with a thick layer of baking soda.
 Let that sit and work its magic for as long as possible (in the legendary strawberry milk episode, I let it sit for three days).
 The same principle that makes baking soda great for soaking up garlic fumes in your fridge means it will work in your car.
 It may even work to soak up the odor left behind if a gas can spills in your trunk.
-After a few days, use a high-powered Shop-Vac or a commercial-grade coin-operated vacuum at the gas station or car wash, to suck up all that odor-absorbing magic powder.
+After a few days, use a high-powered wet/dry vacuum, or a commercial-grade coin-operated vacuum at the gas station or car wash, to suck up all that odor-absorbing magic powder.
 You may need to repeat the process a few times to get rid of really tough odors.

-Combat Lingering Smells: By this stage the spill should be gone, but there might be a lingering aroma.
+Combat Lingering Smells: By this stage, the spill should be gone, but there might be a lingering aroma.
 Rather than trying to mask one smell with another, try an all-natural product like Moso bags, which are filled with bamboo charcoal that can soak up smells from a mile away.
 OK, maybe not a full mile, but at least within the confines of your car.
 They come in several shapes and sizes to fit discreetly in your car, and if they work on my daughter's ballet shoes, they can definitely work on your nasty car smell.
 Coffee grounds can also help absorb unpleasant smells.

 Create an Alternate, Pleasant Aroma: Now that all traces of putridity are a distant memory, you can add a pleasant scent to transform your morning carpool schlep into a feast for your olfactory senses.
 Rather than adding chemicals to the mix, try a few drops of a favorite essential oil (I vote for grapefruit) on a cotton ball and tuck it into a cupholder or an in-door storage pocket.
 Breathe deep and enjoy that wonderful family, spills and all.